Who can join our Working Holiday Program in Berlin?

 "Complete" Working Holiday Paket Berlin

-- All services which are also included in the "Basic" and "Socializing" packages (see abov
+- All services which are also included in the "Basic" and "Youth Spirit" packages (see abov

 - The landlord will issue the certificate that you need for resident registration in Germany ("Anmeldung")

 - Making an appointment at the residence registration office in charge for you as well as filling of your residence registration forms

 1 Person 1690 EUR, 2 Persons (sharing the apartment) 1440 EUR p.p.